U.N. set to crack down on North Korea financing, illicit cargo

 The measures are included in a draft sanctions resolution which the United States delivered to the council on Tuesday.
 The nine-page text was the product of three weeks of negotiations between the United States and China in response to North Korean's third nuclear test on February 12.

 The 15-nation council plans to put it to a vote on Thursday at 10 a.m.
-EST (3:00 p.m.
-British time), Russian U.N.
+EST, Russian U.N.
 Ambassador Vitaly Churkin, council president for March, said on Wednesday.

 The resolution, which council diplomats say is intended to bring the North Korea sanctions regime more in line with tough U.N. measures in place against Iran, would have the council "expressing the gravest concern at the nuclear test conducted by the Democratic People's Republic of Korea (North Korea)."